-- Active Employee means any full-time employee of the Company as determined by the criteria set out by the Company. - a) The following are not considered Active Employees under this Plan: - Non-Member An employee of the Company who is not eligible for membership in Iron Road. - c) Special Work Employee An employee who would be an Active Employee, except that the person is employed part-time on special work. - d) Part-time employee.
-Employees of the Company who are working on a part-time basis as determined by the Company. - 2) Board means the Board of Trustees of Iron Road as described in Article IV hereof. - 3) Challenger Plan or Plan means this Plan, as it may from time-to-time hereafter be amended. - 4) Company means the Union Pacific Railroad Company or its subsidiaries and affiliated companies whose eligible employees are now or may hereafter become Members of Iron Road by the payment of Premiums. - 5) Dismissed Employee means a former employee of the Company who was a Member of this Plan as an Active Employee on the day before becoming a former employee (whether voluntarily or involuntarily) and who is not a Separated Employee. - 6) Domicile or Custodial Care means the type of care, wherever furnished and by whatever name called, that is designed primarily to assist an individual in meeting his or her activities of daily living. - 7) Durable Medical Equipment means equipment which can withstand repeated use and is primarily and customarily used to serve a medical purpose, is generally not useful to a person in the absence of an illness or injury and is appropriate for use by the Member or in the home. - 8) Emergency means a medical condition (1) manifesting itself by symptoms, including acute symptoms of sufficient severity (including severe pain), that a prudent layperson, with an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention would result in serious jeopardy to the health of the individual or, in the case of a pregnant woman, the health of the woman or her unborn child; (2) that is a serious impairment to bodily functions; or (3) that is a serious dysfunction of any bodily organ or part.
+- 1) Active Employee means any full-time employee of the Company as determined by the criteria set out by the Company. - a) The following are not considered Active Employees under this Plan: - b) Non-Member An employee of the Company who is not eligible for membership in Iron Road. - c) Special Work Employee An employee who would be an Active Employee, except that the person is employed part-time on special work. - d) Part-time employee.
+Employees of the Company who are working on a part-time basis as determined by the Company. - 2) Board means the Board of Trustees of Iron Road as described in Article IV hereof. - 3) 60/30 Plus Member means a Pensioned Employee who retires from the ages of sixty (60) to sixty-four (64) with thirty (30) years or more of service.
+Coverage under this Plan terminates at the time the 60/30 Plus Member becomes eligible for Medicare benefits, at which time membership benefits of Iron Road Healthcare shall convert to Medicare Pensioner coverage for supplemental benefits. - 4) Company means the Union Pacific Railroad Company or its subsidiaries and affiliated companies whose eligible employees are now or may hereafter become Members of Iron Road by the payment of Premiums. - 5) Dismissed Employee means a former employee of the Company who was a Member of this Plan as an Active Employee on the day before becoming a former employee (whether voluntarily or involuntarily) and who is not a Separated Employee. - 6) Domicile or Custodial Care means the type of care, wherever furnished and by whatever name called, that is designed primarily to assist an individual in meeting his or her activities of daily living. - 7) Durable Medical Equipment means equipment which can withstand repeated use and is primarily and customarily used to serve a medical purpose, is generally not useful to a person in the absence of an illness or injury and is appropriate for use by the Member or in the home. - 8) Emergency means a medical condition (1) manifesting itself by symptoms, including acute symptoms of sufficient severity (including severe pain), that a prudent layperson, with an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention would result in serious jeopardy to the health of the individual or, in the case of a pregnant woman, the health of the woman or her unborn child; (2) that is a serious impairment to bodily functions; or (3) that is a serious dysfunction of any bodily organ or part.